jborean93/PowerShell-OpenAuthenticode/docs/en-US/Get-OpenAuthenticodeSignature.md

 ## OUTPUTS

-### OpenAuthenticode.SignatureInfo
+### System.Security.Cryptography.Pkcs.SignedCms / OpenAuthenticode.AuthenticodeSignature
 The Authenticode signature details from the path specified if it was signed.
-This object has the following properties:
+This object has the following extra properties added as part of the extended type data of `OpenAuthenticode.AuthenticodeSignature`:

 + `Path`: The file path that this signature is for